Lagrange Multiplier Test: testing for Random Effects

 The Breusch-Pagan Lagrange Multiplier Test is used to determine whether random effects are significant in panel data models.
 On the other hand, the Hausman Test is used to choose between fixed and random effects models.
 Both these tests are used extensively with panel data.

 The Random Effects Model is also known as the Error Components Model or the two-error structure approach.
-The Fixed Effects Model has some clear problems in the use of dummy variables.
+The Fixed Effects Model with LSDV approach has some clear problems in the use of dummy variables.
+Moreover, the Fixed Effects ‘Within’ Model and LSDV model cannot include time-invariant variables.
 Hence, the Random Effects Model provides a different approach to account for cross-sectional and time-specific effects in panel data.

-Instead of using dummy variables like in fixed-effects models, the cross-sectional and time-specific effects are included as error terms.
+Instead of using dummy variables like in fixed-effects LSDV models, the cross-sectional and time-specific effects are included as error terms in the Random Effects Model.

 Specification of Random Effects Model